-Financing Activities.
-Net cash used in financing activities of \$58.3 million for the first nine months of fiscal 2024 reflected \$12.0 million in net borrowings under our Revolving Credit Facility, \$62.3 million paid for the quarterly distributions to Common Unitholders at a rate of \$0.325 per Common Unit paid in respect of the fourth quarter of fiscal 2023 and first and second quarters of fiscal 2024, \$3.7 million in debt origination costs related to the refinancing of our Credit Agreement in March 2024, and other financing activities of \$4.3 million.
+Net cash provided by financing activities of \$30.6 million for the first quarter of fiscal 2024 reflected \$54.8 million in net borrowings under our Revolving Credit Facility, which were used to fund a portion of our seasonal working capital needs and the capital expenditures and investments noted above, offset to an extent by \$20.6 million paid for the quarterly distributions to Common Unitholders at a rate of \$0.325 per Common Unit paid in respect of the fourth quarter of fiscal 2023 and first and second quarters of fiscal 2024, \$3.7 million in debt origination costs related to the refinancing of our Credit Agreement in March 2024, and other financing activities of \$4.3 million.

-Net cash provided by financing activities of \$4.3 million for the first nine months of fiscal 2023 reflected \$70.4 million in net borrowings under our Revolving Credit Facility, which were used to fund the acquisition and investments noted above, and \$61.7 million paid for the quarterly distributions to Common Unitholders at a rate of \$0.325 per Common Unit paid in respect of the fourth quarter of fiscal 2022 and first and second quarters of fiscal 2023, and other financing activities of \$4.4 million.
+Net cash provided by financing activities of \$4.3 million for the first nine months of fiscal 2023 reflected \$70.4 million in net borrowings under our Revolving Credit Facility, which were used to fund the acquisition and investments noted above, and \$61.7 million paid for the quarterly distributions to Common Unitholders at a rate of \$0.325 per Common Unit paid in respect of the fourth quarter of fiscal 2022 and first and second quarters of fiscal 2023, and other financing activities of \$4.4 million \$3.6 million.